mpalmer/giddyup/README.md

 just delete your git repo at `/usr/local/lib/giddyup` and symlink that location `/usr/lib/giddyup`, and nothing else will need to change.

-# Initial Setup

-1. Create a directory somewhere, as the user who will run the app, which will serve as the "root" of the whole application deployment.
-   > e.g. `mkdir /home/deployuser/appname`

-2. Create a directory in the directory you made in step 2, named 'repo'.
-   > e.g. `mkdir /home/appuser/appname/repo`

-3. Run git init --bare in the 'repo' directory you created in step 3.
-   > e.g. `git init --bare /home/appuser/appname/repo`
+Symlink the `giddyup` script to somewhere in your `PATH`; this will allow you to trivially setup new deployment destinations.
+Do **not** *copy* the `giddyup` script; it relies on being in the same directory as `update-hook` in order to be able to find the hook script.

+# Setting up new deployments

+1. Run the `giddyup` script, passing it the location of the "root" of your new deployment.
+The script will create the basic directory structure and symlink the update hook into the right place.

-4. Set the git config variables in the config for the repo you created in step 4 (see the section "Configuration" for the available variables)
+2. Set the git config variables in the config for the repo you created in step 4 (see the section "Configuration" for the available variables)

    > e.g. `git config -f /home/appuser/appname/repo/config giddyup.environment
    > production`

-5. Symlink the `update-hook` script in this distribution to `hooks/update` in the repo you created in step 3 (and make sure `update-hook` is executable)
-   > e.g. `chmod a+x /path/to/giddyup/update-hook; ln -s
-   > /path/to/giddyup/update-hook /home/appuser/appname/repo/hooks/update`

-6. Add the necessary hooks to your application's local git repo to effect proper deployment.
+3. Add the necessary hooks to your application's local git repo to effect proper deployment.

-7. Add the newly created git repo as a remote, then push to it:
+4. Add the newly created git repo as a remote in your local working copy, then push to that remote to make your initial deploy:

    > e.g. `git remote add deploy appuser@example.com:appname/repo;
    > git push deploy master:master`

-8. Configure your webserver to pass requests to the appserver, and you should be good to go.
+5. Configure your webserver to pass requests to the appserver, and test that everything is working properly.

 # Deployment tree structure